HTD-Health/flutter_commons/README.md

 A mono repo of helpful flutter widgets and utils.

+## Getting started

+If you want to add all widgets to your app, follow these steps:

+1. Add this to your `pubspec.yaml` file.

+    ```yaml
+    dependencies:
+      htdc:
+        git: git://github.com/HealthTechDevelopers/flutter_commons.git
+    ```
+2. You are ready! 😉

 ## Widgets

 ### `FadeButton`

+A widget that provides a fade effect when a tap gesture is performed on its child.

 1. Add this to your `pubspec.yaml` file.